 2.2.6 Upon mycosis, harvest the conidia from the insect surface.
 Use a microbiological loop to place the conidia on PDAC medium under a stereoscopic microscope.
 As an alternative, place the infected larvae on PDAC medium.
 Incubate the culture plates in a climate chamber at 25 ± 1 °C and relative humidity ≥ 80%.

 2.2.7.
+Observe the macro- and micromorphology of the fungal colonies on the plates to confirm the identity of EPF.
 Repeat culturing on PDAC until pure fungal colonies are obtained.

+NOTE: Use the description keys presented in item 3 for identification of EPF colonies.

-3. Identification of isolated fungi (Metarhizium spp. and Beauveria spp.)
+3. Identification of EPF (Metarhizium spp. and Beauveria spp.)

 3.1.
-Analyze the morphological characteristics of the fungal cultures on the plates (i.e., surface and reverse of colonies, their shape, edge, growth rate, color, texture, diffusible pigment, exudates, and aerial conidia) after 14 days at 25 ± 1 °C and relative humidity ≥ 80%.
+Analyze the macromorphological characteristics of the fungal cultures on the plates (i.e., surface and reverse of colonies, their shape, edge, growth rate, color, texture, diffusible pigment, exudates, and aerial conidia) after 14 days at 25 ± 1 °C and relative humidity ≥ 80%.

 3.2.
-Transfer the aerial conidia to slide cultures (microculture technique)for 3 days at 25 ± 1 °C and relative humidity ≥ 80% and stain with lactophenol blue to observe the microscopic features (i.e., arrangement of conidia, conidiophores, shape, and size of conidia)-.
+Transfer the aerial conidia to slide cultures (microculture technique)16 for 3 days at 25 ± 1 °C and relative humidity ≥ 80% and stain with lactophenol blue to observe the microscopic features (i.e., arrangement of conidia, conidiophores, shape, and size of conidia)17-20.